ASAKASA

 Asia and Europe cash sessions, each dated, plus policy, geopolitics, sanctions, supply routes, and forward event-risk boards.

-The 19 May close, as the lab actually rendered it.
+The 1 June morning session, as the lab actually rendered it.

 SESSIONS